Not used this year

 And more than this, if we set our responsibilities within the framework of first and foremost desiring God's realm and its justice, then our intentions don't get confused with our expectations.

 Having our intentions aligned with God's desires plus trusting God frees us from being anxious / worried / fearful about what will happen next; allows us to let go of expectations.

 Today's trouble is enough for today.
 Indeed.

-Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, page 50; and the writings of Amy-Jill Levine, et. al. See below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, page 50; and the writings of Amy-Jill Levine, et. al. See below.

 Matthew 6:24-34 (NRSV)